bt-glv/nvim-config/README.md

 #### MacOS
 * All key mappings that use the alt key as a modifier are incompatible and need to be changed
-* LSP servers managed by Mason are unstable
+* LSP servers managed by <a href='https://github.com/mason-org/mason.nvim'>Mason</a> are unstable

 #### Android (termux)
-* Mason straight up doesn't work, no matter what
+* <a href='https://github.com/mason-org/mason.nvim'>Mason</a> straight up doesn't work, no matter what

 ## About GUI clients (Neovide, Nvim-QT, etc)
 - They are all untested